 - Street Joseph's Catholic Church (314 Fourth Street) - Miner Street to Fourth Street

 - YMCA (350 N Foothill Drive) - N Foothill Drive

 - Yreka Community Center - Tebbe Street to Oregon Street (north of Tebbe Street)

 Snow moved by snowplows may collect in front of or on driveways.
 This inconvenience is unfortunate, but unavoidable, as the City's Public Works Department is focused on making the streets safe and passable.
 The City does not clear private residential driveways.
 Please try to wait until after your street is plowed before removing snow from your driveway.
 Please note that your street may be plowed more than once, or not at all, depending on a number of different variables.

 The City typically clears snow from the centerline of the street to make it passable for drivers as soon as possible, with snowplows possibly returning to widen the cleared area.
 Please be aware this could increase snow buildup on or in front of your driveway.

 If you clear the snow from your driveway before your street has been plowed, be sure to clear an area of snow to the right of the driveway (when you are facing the driveway from the street).
 This cleared area will allow most of the snow on the plow to be deposited before it gets to your driveway.
 The larger the area cleared the less snow will be moved in front of your driveway.

 Snow Removal Order

-Below is the order that the City generally removes snow from streets.
+View the order that the City generally removes snow from streets.
 This is subject to change depending on conditions and other circumstances.

-The FIRST PRIORITY is to provide access for essential emergency services of the City.
+The First Priority is to provide access for essential emergency services of the City.
 The order of this work is to be as follows: